 Focus on the areas that have houses with multiple offers and are selling quickly.
 Also, look to see how many properties have been sold in the area over the last 2 to 3 months.
 Remember, this also includes how long these houses were on the market before they were sold.

-Another way to assess the potential for the location you’re considering is to find out if there are any major business developments taking place in the area.
-Maybe a large company is opening a branch in that particular area, or a supermarket chain is expanding.
+Another way to assess the potential for the location you’re considering is to find out if any significant business developments are taking place in the area.
+Maybe a large company is opening a branch in that area, or a supermarket chain is expanding.

 Finally, consider finding a real estate agent to work with.
 They can help you understand the current market conditions and what home improvements you’ll need to make a profitable sale.